DevOpsDolapo/DevOps_Projects/PROJECT 9/Project9.md

 **Step 19: Update the `/etc/fstab` file to enable auto-mount every time the Web Server is restarted.
 The UUID of each device will be used to update `/etc/fstab`**

-Run `blkid` command to get the UUIDs
+Run `sudo blkid` command to get the UUIDs

 ![Alt text](Images/webserver-storages26.png)